-- What is the process for creating collections information and how will that information be managed? - Does this policy reflect the aspiration of our mission statement and forward plan? - Is the policy available online where appropriate?
+- What is the process for creating collections information and how will that information be managed? - Does this policy reflect the aspiration of our mission statement and forward plan?

-Revisiting Archive Collections http://collectionstrust.org.uk/resource/revisiting-archives-collections-toolkit/
+Revisiting Archive Collections https://collectionstrust.org.uk/resource/revisiting-collections/

 BS 6879/ISO 3166-2: 1998, Codes for the representation of names of countries and their subdivisions, Part 2